wiseman-timelord/Chat-Gradio-Gguf/README.md

 9. On the `Configuration` page you would configure appropriately, its all straight forwards.
 10. Go back to the `Conversation` page and begin interactions, ensuring to notice features available.

-### Model Keywords for Operational Modes
-Layers for GPU is auto-detected, there are then keywords on the label of the model...
-- `Coding` keywords - "code", "coder", "program", "dev", "copilot", "codex", "Python", "Powershell".
-- `RPG Game` keywords - "nsfw", "adult", "mature", "explicit", "rp", "roleplay".
-- `UnCensored Chat` keywords - "uncensored", "unfiltered", "unbiased", "unlocked".
-- `General` keywords - none of the above.

 # Models
-Most GGUF text models will work, so long as they have the appropriate keywords in the label, which will require time to develop, working on testing with the ones below...
+Most GGUF text models will work, keep in mind the applicable keywords shown in `Model Label Keywords` section, here are the models used to test the program..
 1. For ~8B models (Primary/Quality).
 - [qwen2.5-7b-cabs-v0.4-GGUF](https://huggingface.co/mradermacher/qwen2.5-7b-cabs-v0.4-GGUF) - Best <8b Model on General leaderboard, and ~500 overall.
 - Choice between, Llama [DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF) and Qwen [DeepSeek-R1-Distill-Qwen-7B-Uncensored-Reasoner-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Qwen-7B-Uncensored-Reasoner-GGUF) , versions of R1 - Uncensored <8GB, Chat and Reasoning.